justmarkham/DAT7/homework/10_yelp_reviews.md

 ## Class 10 Homework: Yelp Reviews

 This assignment uses a small subset of the data from Kaggle's [Yelp Business Rating Prediction](https://www.kaggle.com/c/yelp-recsys-2013) competition.

-(There is no need to download the data from the Kaggle website.)
+* `yelp.json` is the original format of the file. `yelp.csv` contains the same data, in a more convenient format.
+Both of the files are in this repo, so there is no need to download the data from the Kaggle website.
+* Each observation in this dataset is a review of a particular business by a particular user.
+* The "stars" column is the number of stars (1 through 5) assigned by the reviewer to the business.
+(Higher stars is better.)
+* The "cool" column is the number of "cool" votes this particular review received from other Yelp users.
+There is no limit to how many "cool" votes a review can receive.
+* The "useful" and "funny" columns are similar to the "cool" column.

 1. Read `yelp.csv` into a DataFrame.
     * **Alternative:** Construct this DataFrame yourself from `yelp.json`.
 This involves reading the data into Python, decoding the JSON, converting it to a DataFrame, and adding individual columns for each of the vote types.